bluescarni/mppp/doc/sphinx/tutorial_real128.rst

 `quadruple-precision IEEE 754 binary floating-point standard <https://en.wikipedia.org/wiki/Quadruple-precision_floating-point_format>`__, which provides up to 36 decimal digits of precision.

-:cpp:class:`~mppp::real128` is available in mp++ if the library was configured with the ``MPPP_WITH_QUADMATH`` option enabled (see the :ref:`installation instructions <installation>`).
+:cpp:class:`~mppp::real128` is available in mp++ if the library is configured with the ``MPPP_WITH_QUADMATH`` option enabled (see the :ref:`installation instructions <installation>`).
 Note that mp++ needs access to both the ``quadmath.h`` header file and the quadmath library ``libquadmath.so``, which may be installed in non-standard locations.
 While GCC is typically